 Can Massage Chairs Be Harmful?

 Everyone has played or witnessed someone play with a massage chair, however, if you are too young or your body is not ready for a full-back or head massage, you will get little pain.
-In the event that you are older, massage chairs can cause extensive inflammation.
+In the event that you are older, they can cause extensive inflammation.
 Frequent use of massage chairs can put one’s back in chronic soreness, resulting in discomfort and actual swelling.
 People who experience pain after leaving a chair do not know why, but many feel that the chair simply isn’t suitable for them and opt for light back rub instead.
 Some people also feel that the chair is putting too much strain on their back, shoulders, and necks.
 How Many Times Can One Use The Chair?

 You should take ample breaks from a massage chair in order to recover, otherwise, you’ll risk causing even more injury.
 One single treatment should last no longer than 45 minutes.
 The chair shouldn’t be used repeatedly, like 30 minutes before and after your workout, because that is enough time to allow you to fully recover.
 What Are The Possible Health Effects Of Regular Use Of?
 On the occasion that you use massage chairs multiple times per week, you’ll have to confront the risk of back problems and strain.
 If your body gets used to the firmness of the chair, your muscles will begin to grow accustomed to the posture.
 If you continue your massage sessions, you might start to get posture problems, as your muscles are no longer able to support your center of gravity.